matrix-org/matrix.org/content/docs/advanced/account_migration/_index.md

 Of course you can always decide to only migrate a subset of rooms from your old account for a little spring cleaning.

+If you are the admin of some communities, make sure to also read our [transferring ownership](@/docs/communities/switching-providers/_index.md#transferring-ownership) guide.

 ## Speeding things up

 You will be sending a lot of invites with the old account and join a lot of